 One of the most valuable nutritional benefits of pickles is their abundance of antioxidants.
 Pickles are great sources of vitamin c and vitamin e, two essential antioxidants that are found in many fruits and veggies.
 These natural antioxidants fight free radicals, which are chemicals in the body that can cause cancer and heart disease.

-2. Good for your Gut
+2. Good for your Gut Health

 3. Immune System Booster

 Like many fruits and veggies, pickles are a great source of vitamins.
-While they would probably not be considered a health food because of their high sodium content, pickles are rich in vitamin K, vitamin A and vitamin c.
+While they would probably not be considered a healthy food because of their high sodium content, pickles are rich in vitamin K, vitamin A and vitamin c.
 Vitamins are essential for many body functions, along with boosting the immune system, which is especially important during covid!

 4. Soothe Muscle Cramps